What are the Four Dimensions of Relational Work?

 Relational Creativity

-People in this dimension may manage people from a distance and benefit through their innovative ideas.
+People in this dimension may manage people from a distance and benefit from their innovative ideas.
 They are adept at coming up with lateral solutions.
+For instance, brainstorming sessions often produce better outcomes when participants actively engage with each other’s contributions rather than working in isolation.

 Team leadership